Little Gems of Language Use

 Irene Adams:

 One day when Kirby Dodd was 12 or so, several of us were at a park.
-I was with another adult friend of mine who had been living in another state and didn't know my kids very well.
+I was with an adult friend of mine who had been living in another state and didn't know my kids very well.
 Kirby had borrowed the car keys to get something from the van, and brought them back to me, but I asked him to put them in my basket, about eight feet from where I was standing.
 He kind of slumped and showed the great difficulty of complying with that request, and my friend said "Would you like some cheese with that whine?"

 Kirby stood back up while looking my friend (Cathyn, for those who know him) down face to foot, and back up to his face and said: "Would *you* be cutting it?"